Curious about black soldier flies, and whether they're a benefit or a nuisance in your garden and compost?

 BSF larvae are incredibly beneficial for composting and soil-building, and they are completely harmless to humans and pets.

 Remember you can always buy the larvae live and introduce them if you're not seeing any show up on their own.
-Just make sure it's during the warm season and temps are 80F (26.6C)+ so that they breed and multiple in your compost.
+Just make sure it's during the warm season and temps are 80F (26.6C)+ so that they breed and multiply in your compost.

 Next time you see a black soldier fly in your garden, take a sec to appreciate all their hard work!
 They are busy keeping your soil healthy and turning food scraps into pure gold.